 Panel members — Henk Bouwman (France), Mike Emmerik, Ruth Höppner, Han Meyer, Cristina Cavaco (Portugal)

 — Opening night

-19:00 — The Dutch national planning vision (NOVI) by Emiel Reiding (Director, Nationale Omegevingsvisie)
+19:00 — National planning and environmental vision (NOVI) by Emiel Reiding (Director, Nationale Omegevingsvisie)

 Day 2 — Wednesday 11th December, 2019 at Den Haag (Ministry of Infrastructure and Water Management, meeting hall)